mostalive/property-based-tutorial/exercises/js/js-coinbox.md

 ## Possible next steps

-If you want to continu with this exercise, you can work on for example:
+If you want to continue with this exercise, your next steps could be:

 - Conditional checkout: pass a price to the checkout function and only check out if the inbox contains a sufficient amount